-- 5.B.8 For Emission Point AA-016, the permittee shall conduct subsequent performance tests on an annual basis (not to exceed 13 months from the previous one) as specified in Table 3 of 40 CFR 63 Subpart YYYY and below: - (a) Performance tests shall be conducted at high load, defined as 100 percent plus or minus 10 percent.
+- 5.B.13 For Emission Point AA-016, the permittee shall conduct subsequent performance tests on an annual basis as specified in Table 3 of 40 CFR 63 Subpart YYYY and below: - (a) Performance tests shall be conducted at high load, defined as 100 percent plus or minus 10 percent.
 Performance tests shall be conducted under such conditions based on representative performance of the affected source for the period being tested.
 Representative conditions exclude periods of startup and shutdown.
 The permittee may not conduct performance tests during periods of malfunction.
 The permittee shall record the process information that is necessary to document operating conditions during the test and include in such record an explanation to support that such conditions represent normal operation.
-Upon request, the permittee shall make available to DEQ such records as may be necessary to determine the conditions of performance tests. - (b) The permittee shall conduct three separate test runs for each performance test, and each test run shall last at least 1 hour. - (c) If the stationary combustion turbine is not equipped with an oxidation catalyst, the permittee shall petition the Environmental Protection Agency (EPA) for operating limitations that the permittee will monitor to demonstrate compliance with the formaldehyde emission limitation in Condition 3.B.18.
+Upon request, the permittee shall make available to DEQ such records as may be necessary to determine the conditions of performance tests. - (b) The permittee shall conduct three separate test runs for each performance test, and each test run shall last at least 1 hour. - (c) If the stationary combustion turbine is not equipped with an oxidation catalyst, the permittee shall petition the Environmental Protection Agency (EPA) for operating limitations that the permittee will monitor to demonstrate compliance with the formaldehyde emission limitation in Table 1.
 The permittee shall measure these operating parameters during the initial performance test and continuously monitor thereafter.
 Alternatively, the permittee may petition the EPA for approval of no additional operating limitations.
 If the permittee submits a petition under this section, the permittee shall not conduct the initial performance test until after the petition has been approved or disapproved by the EPA.